Incremental Computation: What Is the Essence?

 For examples, \p{f_0} takes an input list \p{x} and computes a sorted list \p{r}, \p{\oplus} takes a list \p{x} and a new element \p{y} and returns a new list with element \p{y} added to \p{x }, and \p{f_0'} inserts \p{y} into \p{r} in the right place instead of sorting the new list from scratch.

 Note that function \p{f_0} and thus \p{f_0'} may return values that have any structure, e.g., a map mapping each pair \p{(u,v)} of vertices in a graph to the shortest distance from \p{u} to \p{v}.
-In general, function \p{f_0'} may be computed in two steps: (1) incrementally maintain appropriate values when the input is changed and (2) retrieve a new return value when the value is used.
+In general, function \p{f_0'} may be computed in two steps: (1) incrementally maintain appropriate values, including possibly additional values, when the input is changed, and (2) retrieve or query, from the maintained values, a particular return value when the value is used.